kenszeapp/DevContainer_Py_Mongodb_MongoExpress/README.md

 # This is a development environemt for Python + mongodb inside a devcontainer.
 The python version 3.11.

+## Get Started
-## Open this folder with VS Code, 【Ctrl】 + 【Shift】 + P then select Open Folder in Container.
+Open this folder with VS Code, 【Ctrl】 + 【Shift】 + P then select Open Folder in Container.

 ## Run jupyter notebook test.ipynb.
 - VS Code prompts install ipykernel package, click Yes.